Policies Bias, Harassment and Discrimination Policies and Procedures

 Discrimination refers to specific conduct prohibited by law that unfairly treats people differently because of their characteristic or perceived characteristics that the law deems to be unrelated to merit.
 Harassment can be a form of discrimination as it can have the effect of unfairly excluding a person from their ability to fully participate in their educational or employment experience.
 Unlawful discrimination often results from bias.
 Bias-related incidents, however, do not always result in unfair treatment that violates nondiscrimination laws.

-Unlawful sexual misconduct is a broad and overarching term used to identify the conduct that constitutes a form of sex discrimination which violates federal and state law, including Title VII of the Civil Rights Act of 1964; Title IX; Education Amendments of 1972 and college policy.
+Unlawful sexual misconduct is a broad and overarching term used to identify the conduct that constitutes a form of sex discrimination which violates federal and state law, including Title VII of the Civil Rights Act of 1964; Title IX; Education Amendments of 1972, CA Senate Bill 493 2020, and college policy.
 Unlawful sexual misconduct covers a range of sexual acts committed by one person against another by use of coercion or intimidation or when the individual does not otherwise provide consent or is incapable of providing consent for reasons of age, unconsciousness, mental impairment, or ingestion of drugs, alcohol or other substance.
 All unlawful sexual misconduct is prohibited and includes, but is not limited to sexual harassment, sexual violence, domestic violence, dating violence, sexual assault, stalking, and sexual exploitation.
 Unlawful sexual misconduct may be categorized as a Title IX complaint depending on the facts of the situation.
 If so, it is adjudicated under the Unlawful Sexual Misconduct Policies and Procedures.
 If not, it is adjudicated under the college’s Bias, Harassment and Discrimination Policy.
+Definitions pertaining to sexual misconduct in the Unlawful Sexual Misconduct Policies and Procedures will be used regardless of which policy is used for adjudication.

 Reporting Harassment, Discrimination, and Bias-Related Incidents